Steve Kinney

 Run this manually after any UI change that touches a dialog, form,

-- Can every interactive control on `/shelf` be reached with `Tab`
+- Can every interactive control on the critical routes be reached with `Tab`

 and `Shift+Tab` in a sensible order?

-- Can a keyboard-only user submit the primary forms (search, login,
+- Can a keyboard-only user submit the primary forms (login, search, rating)

-- Are validation errors announced in text as well as color, and are
+- Are validation errors announced in text as well as color, and associated

-Notice the opener: “the automated axe scan covers what a scanner can prove—this file covers what it cannot.”
-That framing is deliberate.
-It prevents the checklist from being dismissed as redundant with the spec.
+Notice the framing in the opener: “the automated axe scan covers what a scanner can prove — this file covers what it cannot.”
+That sentence does real work.
+It stops people from treating the checklist as redundant with the spec.

 The CLAUDE.md tie-in